Judicial Review is a vital mechanism to ensure the rule of law; but misapplied, it can defeat the rule of law.

 Today, judicial reviews are heard by the Queen’s Bench Division of the High Court (in England and Wales and in Ulster) and the Court of Session (in Scotland).
 These days it is not about neglectful clerks and overbearing corporations.
 Bureaucracy is bigger and the law governing it is full of tripwires.
 Still the cases are still few, because authorities hire expensive lawyers to check the legality of everything they do.
 Nice work if you can get it.

-The quarterly statistics published by the Ministry of Justice show that of all the judicial reviews begun, only 1% result in a win.
+The quarterly statistics published by the Ministry of Justice (excluding challenges to planning refusals), show that of all the judicial reviews begun only 1% result in a win.
 That is a little misleading, as some must be settled out of court, but it shows how applicants are too ready to jump to a lawyer.

 The biggest proportion of cases (about a third of them) are immigration and nationality cases.
 These also take up a large proportion of all cases reaching as far as the Supreme Court.
 The success rate is still just 1% though.